Virgin Megastores: Japan

 In 1990 Virgin Megastores Japan Limited was started as a 50/50 venture between Marui and the Virgin Entertainment Group.
 In September 1990, the first Japanese Virgin Megastore opened in Shinjuku.
 During the 1990s, more Megastores were opened all over Japan.
 On 19 September 2002, following its American counterpart, the VirginMega.co.jp website became powered by Amazon.co.jp.
 This website has since disappeared.

 In 2005 Culture Convenience Club bought Virgin Megastore's operations (totalling 22 stores) in Japan from Marui Co.
-By November 2008 the number of Virgin Megastores in Japan had lessened to 15.
+By November 2008, the number of Virgin Megastores in Japan had lessened to 15.
 Culture Convenience Club's licensing contract with Virgin Group for the use of the Virgin Megastore brand had expired, and there was no desire to renew it.
-As of November 2008 Culture Convenience Club's subsidiary company, Tsutaya Stores Holdings Co., is expected to acquire Virgin Megastores Japan Co.
-Virgin Megastores Japan are to be rebranded as Tsutaya by early 2009.
+As of November 2008, Culture Convenience Club's subsidiary company, Tsutaya Stores Holdings Co., acquired Virgin Megastores Japan Co.
+Virgin Megastores Japan were rebranded as Tsutaya by early 2009.